wooyounghong/portfolio/README.md

-### This is Wayne Wooyoung Hong's personal website using React for front-end, Node.js and Express for back-end, Heroku for deployment and live at [I'm an inline-style link with title](https://www.wayne-hong.com)
+### This is Wayne Wooyoung Hong's personal website using React for front-end, Node.js and Express for back-end, Heroku for deployment and live at [wayne-hong.com](www.wayne-hong.com)

 ### Purpose: